 With great features come great responsibilities.
 Having the luxury of running water means you’ll need to drain your water heater and water lines, bypass the water heater, add antifreeze and clean the holding tanks.
 If that seems too complicated, you can leave it to the pros at Camping World Service Center to do it for you.

 Not As Simple

 Today’s campers come with more bells and whistles, many of which may seem unnecessary to people who want to truly experience camping for its simplicity.
 Satellite hookups, big-screen TVs, WiFi rangers, dishwashers, and even some basic components like a toilet or water heater might seem like overkill to some.
 Look for a retro-style RV with the features that are most important to you.

 Interested in buying a vintage camper?
 Take advantage of Camping World’s full range of renovation options.
-If you’re purchasing a modern retro-style RV through Camping World, take advantage of the convenient home delivery service and let Camping World bring your RV to you.
+If you’re selling or trading in your current RV or are purchasing a modern retro-style RV through Camping World, take advantage of the convenient home delivery service and let Camping World bring your RV to you.

 I have a 1987 Newell 40-foot Class A motorhome.
 It’s in great shape (under 200K miles), all kinds of modern conveniences, plush, comfortable…